-Most tax payers, including myself, share the same dread of getting audited by the IRS, but in reality the chances of facing an IRS audit aren’t all that high.
-In fiscal year 2008, the IRS audited 1% of the more than 137 million returns filed the year before.
+Most tax payers, including myself, share the same dread of getting audited by the IRS.
+But in reality the chances of facing an IRS audit aren’t all that high and continue to decline – funding cuts and better tax software are a big reason for this.
+The IRS generally audits 1% of the more than 150 million returns filed annually.
 For taxpayers making less than $200,000, the rate drops to 0.95%.
 Those with incomes greater than $200,000 though face an audit rate of 2.94%, and for those earning more than $1 million it jumped to 5.57%.
 Mind you the percent is higher for big money earners because there are much fewer people in these income brackets and it is much more cost-effective for the IRS to target these groups.
 After all, $1000 disallowed to a taxpayer in the 35% bracket generates $350 in additional tax, compared with only $100 from someone in the 10% bracket.

 Types of IRS Audits

 Despite what you see in the movies and read in the tabloid media most IRS audits do not involve men in black suits storming your home or office looking for receipts and hidden stashes of cash and other valuables.
 In fact most audits are “correspondence” audits where you get a letter from the IRS asking for more information.
 More than 1 million of the almost 1.4 million audits last year were correspondence audits, while only about 310,000 were actually field audits – those that involved face to face meetings.

 IRS Audit Triggers